-UBUNTU offers unpaid internships and volunteer service with volunteers from Europe and the US.
-UBUNTU informs and advises the volunteers and will find one or more projects for the volunteers and takes the needs and skills of them as far as possible.
-Volunteers of all ages are welcome to apply.
-You will work with our local teachers and other volunteers.
-The minimum stay is 3 months.
+UBUNTU offers unpaid internships and volunteer work in the form of projects and enters into an agreement with volunteers from Europe and the US.
+UBUNTU informs and advises the volunteers and tries to find one or more projects for the volunteers to work in.
+We try to take the needs and abilities of every individual into account when matching them to a project.
+Volunteers of all ages and genders are welcome.
+You will work together with our team, the local teachers and with other volunteers.
+Minimum length of stay is three months.

 Costs per month

 745 Euro per month

 The total amount includes the following guaranteed services:

 - Pick-up and drop-off service from and to the airport, Cape Town, South Africa.
 Short introduction/orientation in Cape Town and Hout Bay

 - Comfortable and safe accommodation in a host family, apartment or shared apartment in Hout Bay.
 You will share the accommodation with one or another volunteer.

 - Brenda Moloto as a trustworthy, personal and professional contact person and coach is available to you 24 hours, 7 days a week with advice and support.
 Solid project organization on site.
 Once a week, during the project analysis, Brenda meets with all volunteers and interns.
 There you can review your experiences and ask questions.